TIMOTHY

 researchers can expect from RDD sample designs that conduct all interviews over

-the phone versus using a full or combined USPS address sample design that
+the phone versus using a full or combined USPS address

 “Can your spouse accurately report